-Kathrin Zippel is associate professor of sociology at Northeastern University and a co-chair of the Social Exclusion and Inclusion Seminar at the Minda de Gunzburg Center for European Studies.
+Kathrin Zippel is Einstein Strategic Professor at Freie Universität Berlin.
+Previously she was professor of sociology at Northeastern University.
 She has published on gender politics in the workplace, public and social policy, social movements, welfare states, and globalization in the United States and Europe.

 Her book The Politics of Sexual Harassment in the United States, the European Union and Germany (Cambridge University Press) won several awards.
 Her recent research explores gender and global transformations of science and education.
 One of her current research projects, a collaboration entitled Gender Equality Reforms and Institutional Change in Higher Education, funded by the Alexander von Humboldt Foundation, explores the paradoxical relationship between gender equality approaches and corporate-style management strategies by comparing recent efforts to achieve greater gender equality in the upper reaches of academia in Europe and the United States.
 In her latest book, Passport to Global Science: Advancing Women in STEM in International Research Collaborations (Stanford University Press, 2017), she argues that global science is the new frontier for women, providing both opportunities and challenges as gender shapes the dynamics and practices of international research.